 Original Watercolor on Paper by Judy Lavoie

-These exhibitions feature exceptional original artwork, from extraordinarily talented artists, working in both representational and abstract styles.
-The Society's website, features the paintings from past Exhibitions.
+These exhibitions feature exceptional original watermedia artwork, from extraordinarily talented artists, working in both representational and abstract styles.
+Visit the Society's website, which features paintings from past Exhibitions.